- Special projects (requires login)

 In other words, a good topic has a problem.
 Your investigation will lead to questions that ask why, and when you attempt to answer these question, you get closer to solving the problem.

 This is, frankly, the only reason to come to lecture in my classes.
 Lectures are presentations of theoretical explanations, master perspectives that tell you why things are the way they are.
 But in fact many theories raise more problems than solutions, because real cultures and real lives are so complex.
 In this class we learn theory to become better acquainted with what scholars agree on as explanations, but also to know the terms of debate for all the stuff they don’t agree on.
 Which is a lot.
+These disagreements are, at their root, disputes over different ways to resolve the problem, to clear the obstacle from the path, and continue towards a more complete and more general understanding of the world in the abstract.

 So for instance the historian Rodney Stark studies early Christianity (1997).
 It’s reasonably clear as a topic: The Roman Mediterranean world.
 But who cares?
 Stark is interested in why Christianity spread, but there’s more to it than that.
 Christianity, in retrospect, was highly similar to many other new cults, both Jewish and Egyptian.
 They all attracted followers from across the Mediterranean.
 Why was the Jesus movement so successful as opposed to all the others?
 That’s a problem.
 It leads him ultimately to the question of why did people convert to Christianity when it seemed to be so marginal, and often treated as subversive?
 More on questions later.
 For now, as you read on new topics, watch yourself when you get surprised.
 Why are you surprised?
 Have you found a problem?
 What would you like to ask?